OctopusDeploy/blog/blog/2021-01/real-world-release-management/index.md

 - Minimize the number of decisions a person has to make.
 - Single responsibility principle, each project deploys one thing to the best of its ability.

-At this time, an Octopus Project per component is the best solution to these requirements.
+At this time, an Octopus Project per component is the best solution to meet these requirements.

 There are alternatives to a project per component.
 This section will walk through those alternatives to better understand why an Octopus Project per component solves the problem in the most efficient manner.